jessicarush/javascript-notes/functions.md

 })();
 ```

 Basically this is a normal function declaration except we are wrapping the whole thing with outer `()` braces which prevents JavaScript from treating it as a normal declaration, then we add another set of `();` braces and a semicolon at the end which act as the function call.

-In truth, the name of the function serves no purpose here, you might as well skip it:
+In truth, you don't need to name the function here.
+If you skip it, you now have an *anonymous function expression*:

 ```javascript
 (function () {